Amber alert: Effects on traffic

 An electronic traffic-condition sign displaying an AMBER Alert.

 Amber alerts are often displayed on electronic message signs.
 The Federal Highway Administration has instructed states to display alerts on highway signs sparingly, citing safety concerns from distracted drivers and the negative impacts of traffic congestion.

 Many states have policies in place that limit the use of Amber alerts on freeway signs.
 In Los Angeles, an Amber alert issued in October 2002 that was displayed on area freeway signs caused significant traffic congestion.
 As a result, the California Highway Patrol elected not to display the alerts during rush hour, citing safety concerns.
-The state of Wisconsin only displays Amber alerts on freeway signs if it is deemed appropriate by the transportation department and a public safety agency.
-Amber alerts do not preempt messages related to traffic safety.
+The Wisconsin Department of Transportation only displays Amber alerts on freeway signs if it is deemed appropriate by the transportation department and a public safety agency; electronic signs in the state are limited to major metropolitan areas and rotate with the regular traffic alerts, safety advisements, and travel times.

 Influence

 The United States Postal Service issued a postage stamp commemorating Amber alerts in May 2006.
 The 39-cent stamp features a chalk pastel drawing by artist Vivienne Flesher of a reunited mother and child, with the text "AMBER ALERT saves missing children" across the pane.
 The stamp was released as part of the observance of National Missing Children's Day.

 In 2006, a TV movie, Amber's Story, was broadcast on Lifetime.
 It starred Elisabeth Röhm and Sophie Hough.

 A comic book entitled Amber Hagerman Deserves Justice: A Night Owl Story was published by Wham Bang Comics in 2009.
-Geared toward a young audience by teen author Jake Tinsley and manga artist Jason Dube, it tells Amber's story, recounts the investigation into her murder, and touches on the effect her death has had on young children and parents everywhere.
+Geared toward a young audience by teen author Jake Tinsley and artist Jason Dube, it tells Amber's story, recounts the investigation into her murder, and touches on the effect her death has had on young children and parents everywhere.
 It was created to promote what was then a reopened investigation into her murder.